-2.1.4.
+- 2.1.4.
 Adjust seat as needed to most comfortable position.
 Refer to Section "OPERATOR'S SEAT ADJUSTMENT".

-- 2.1.5.
+See Figure 2.3. - 2.1.5.
 Check blade control to insure it works freely.
 If blade pedals are depressed, blade lever can be moved manually from "ON" to "OFF" to stop blade. - 2.1.6.
 Check Reverse Lockout Mechanism.
 With blade pedals depressed, shift lever must not go into reverse. - 2.1.7.
 Clean exterior surfaces of cutting deck and engine of any accumulation of dirt, grass, oil, etc. Keep engine air intake screen and cooling fins clear at all times. - 2.1.8.
 Add fuel to tank after pushing the Rear Engine Rider outside where fumes can dissipate.
-Make sure fuel filler cap is tight and vent is open after refueling.
-Refer to engine owner's manual for fuel specifications.
+Make sure fuel filler cap is tight, vent is open and fuel valve is "ON" after refueling.
+Refer to engine owner's manual.
 See Figure 2.2.